-D. Contact lenders with whom you have outstanding balances with and work out a deal which will make it easier for you settle your debt or have negative remarks on your account removed.
+D. Contact lenders with whom you have outstanding balances with and work out a deal.
+This will make it easier for you settle your debt or have negative remarks on your account removed.

 E. Provide you with assistance in coming up with a plan to improve your credit score through making changes in your financial habits.

 Credit repair is specifically designed to address a number of problems when it comes to your credit report.
 As such, there are things which it cannot do and these will include:

 Credit repair services are there to fix entries in your credit history.
 If you have yet to receive your first credit report, then there’s nothing to repair yet.